Possible trend shift in NZDUSD – going short | 25th Feb Signal ID: 79543

 2. Economic and health developments

-Even though the NZ government has abandoned a covid-zero strategy, a ramp in Omicron cases can of course see further restrictions being announced if things get serious so the virus is worth keeping on the radar.
-Turning to the economic data, the recent macro data has been much better than both the markets and the RBNZ had expected, but markets have not been too bothered with the incoming data and have not given the NZD the upside it deserves.
+Even though the NZ government has abandoned a covid-zero strategy, the recent rise in Omicron cases as well as well as the PM going into self-isolation is worth keeping on the radar.
+Turning to the econ data, the recent macro data, including Q4 CPI data has surpassed both market and RBNZ expectations.
+But markets have not been too bothered with the incoming data and have not given the NZD the upside it deserves.
 For now, based on the economic and policy outlook the NZD still seems undervalued at current prices, but we need to keep close track of the overall risk sentiment.

 3. Global Risk Outlook